 See Simon Munnery in London

 Simon Munnery is consistently one of the most innovative comedy talents out there.
 In this one-off reboot of his former monthly show at the Soho Theatre, he broadcasts his face and live cardboard-based sketches onto a screen on stage and introduces his comedy pals to have a play with his ingenious bit of kit.
 Unlike anything else, and a lot of fun.
-See 'dates and times' to find out who's joining Munnery each month.Read more
+At Rich Mix on Nov 2, he's joined by Kevin Eldon, David Elms and more.Read more

 Indie comedy DVD maestros Go Faster Stripe have released tons of ace, leftfield stand-up discs.
 This weekend, the team are recording nine brand new DVDs live at the Bloomsbury Studio over one weekend.
 Nine!
 On Saturday, you can catch shows from Robin Ince, Wil Hodgson, Matthew Crosby and one more.
 Sunday's schedule features shows from Tony Law, Bec Hill, MJ Hibbert, Gavin Osborn and Simon Munnery.Read more